A-Class Driving School's Online Driving Tutorial - Forwards Bay Parking

 Apply the handbrake and put the car into neutral.

-You'll then be asked to leave in a certain direction by the examiner.
+You'll then be asked to leave the car park by the examiner.

 When ready, POM.
-Get the car into reverse, find some bite, make sure it's clear everywhere, release the handbrake and slowly come back.
+Get the car into reverse, find some bite, make sure you observe thoroughly, release the handbrake and slowly come back.

 If there are empty bays on either side of you, you can turn immediately in the opposite direction of which you have been asked to leave.
-If there is a car on either or both sides of you, come back straight until your wheel has cleared the ends of the cars, then turn.
+If there is a car on either or both sides of you, come back straight until your door mirrors have cleared the ends of the vehicles, then turn.
 This is prevent the bonnet hitting those parked vehicles.

 The turn wants to be quick and shape to rapidly change direction.
 Once the bonnet is pretty much facing the direction you wish to go in, quickly take the turn off so that your wheels are facing the correct direction.

 Stop.
-Handbrake, prepare, observe your mirrors and around you before releasing and leaving.
+Handbrake, prepare, observe your mirrors and around you before releasing the hand brake and leaving.